January 2016 - present

 - As part of the Library administrative team, plan Library services, facilitate operations, and resolve issues.

-- Responsible for Access Services, which includes: Guest Services, Interlibrary Loan, Reserves, Periodicals, and Microform, Special Collections and Archives, Teacher Curriculum Center, and Music and Media.
+- Responsible for Access Services, which includes: Guest Services, Interlibrary Loan, Map Collection, Reserves, Periodicals, and Microform, Special Collections and Archives, Teacher Curriculum Center, and Music and Media.

 - Work with Library faculty and staff, campus administrators, staff, and faculty to ensure that the Library meets the research, teaching, study, and cultural programming needs of students, faculty, staff, and the greater CSUN community.